Heidi Mount: Career

 Mount began her modeling career in 2000, signing with Ford Models.
 Her debut on the international scene was in Yohji Yamamoto's Spring 2004 collection.
 From there, she posed for campaigns such as Frankie Morello and Armani Jeans.

 Mount returned to modeling in September 2007, signing with IMG Models, and returning to runways for the Spring 2008 season, walking for designers like Shiatzy Chen, Alexander McQueen and Stella McCartney.
 A year later, she replaced Claudia Schiffer as the face of Chanel for Spring 2009, as well as opening and closing its fashion show.
 She also embraced the Spring 2009 campaigns for Alexander McQueen, ckOne, and Gap.

 In an interview with The New York Times, Mount said the inspiration for her career was Christie Brinkley.

 At Naomi Campbell's Fashion For Relief runway show for The White Ribbon Alliance to raise funds for mothers in Haiti, she modeled a Tracey Reese dress that sold for 150 dollars.
 She has appeared in campaigns for Chanel, Alexander McQueen, GAP, Bally, Armani, Calvin Klein, Dolce & Gabbana, Etro, Barneys, MaxMara, H&M, Hazzys, and Moschino.
 She has appeared in editorials for Italian Marie Claire, W Magazine, Harper's Bazaar, V Magazine, Vanity Fair, Numéro, I-D Magazine, and Russian, Chinese, German, Italian, and Japanese Vogue.

 Mount appears in the 2011 Pirelli Calendar photographed by Karl Lagerfeld.

-In late 2012 she takes part in Paco Rabanne's Invictus perfume advertising campaign which features the rugby player Nick Youngquest as the protagonist, impersonating a giant white goddess posing in the middle of a stadium.
+In late 2012 she takes part in Paco Rabanne's Invictus perfume advertising campaign, impersonating a giant white goddess posing in the middle of a stadium.
+Suddenly the piece of fabric that was covering her breast is blown out, leaving her naked in a blanket of dark grey clouds as she touches her breast in an act of orgasm and the hero (interpreted by the Australian rugby player Nick Youngquest) returns to the locker room.

 Personal life

 Mount married hairstylist Shawn Mount in 2007.
+Her husband was arrested on suspicion of rape in 2010.
+In 2011, Police were called to their Manhattan apartment after she claimed he was holding a knife.
 They separated in 2010, and divorced in 2013.
 She has two children.